REAANDREW/go-collectd/README.md

-go-collectd-parser
+go-collectd
 ==================

-A collectd parser in golang
+A collectd library in golang